flowtoolz/flowtoolz.github.io/service/service.md

 <h1 style="text-align:center">Got a <nobr>Great Business</nobr> <nobr>or Idea?</nobr></h1>

-<h2  style="text-align:center">We Don't Just Build <nobr>the App</nobr></h2>
+<h2  style="text-align:center">I don't Just Build <nobr>Apps</nobr></h2>

 <div class="grid-x small-up-1 medium-up-3 grid-margin-y grid-margin-x">
    <div class="cell">
       We also understand your goal, help you work out a strategy and then build exactly the app that lets you implement your vision.
    </div>
    <div class="cell">
-      You already have a code base but the project is in a rut?
+      You already have an app but the code base is in a rut?
 Let's analyze it, improve the architecture and get up to speed again!
    </div>
    <div class="cell">
-      Let's bring you and your app to the right platforms and people.
-We customize your app and market it tailored to your budget.
+      You wish to sustain high productivity long-term?
+I love to teach about software qualities, -architecture and -design principles.
    </div>
 </div>